Thrush in men and women

 You might need to take treatment for longer (for up to 6 months) if you keep getting thrush (you get it more than twice in 6 months).

 Your GP or sexual health clinic can help identify if something is causing your thrush, such as your period or sex.
 They’ll recommend how often you should use treatment.

 A pharmacist can help with thrush

 You can buy anti-fungal medicine from pharmacies if you’ve had thrush diagnosed in the past and you know the symptoms.

-You shouldn’t use antifungal medicine more than twice in 6 months without speaking to your pharmacist or doctor.
+You shouldn’t use antifungal medicine more than twice in 6 months without speaking to a pharmacist or doctor.

-- use water and emollient (instead of soap), such as E45 cream, to wash your penis or vagina
+- use water and emollient (instead of soap), like E45 cream, to wash your penis or vagina

 - dry the affected area properly after washing